 Except for limited exemptions, New York City’s Fair Chance Act bans employers from requesting or using consumer credit history in connection with employment applications (N.Y.C.
 Admin.
 Code § 8-107(24)).

-Immigration status: The New York State Human Rights Law and New York City Human Rights Law prohibit discrimination against applicants based on their actual or perceived alienage or citizenship status.
+Immigration status: The New York State Human Rights Law and New York City Human Rights Law prohibit discrimination against candidates based on their actual or perceived alienage or citizenship status.

 Social media: New York law does not address whether an employer may use social media in making an employment decision.
 However, employers are prohibited from taking adverse actions based on certain off-duty conduct which could be discovered through social media (N.Y.
 Labor Law § 201-d).
 New York is also considering legislation regarding the use of social media by employers in employment decisions (N.Y.
 Senate-Assembly Bill S. 3927, N.Y.
 Assembly Bill A. 2891).

-Other: Employers generally cannot fingerprint applicants or employees (N.Y.
+Other: Employers generally cannot fingerprint candidates or employees (N.Y.
 Labor Law § 201-a).
-Employers cannot request that an applicant or employee undergo a polygraph test (N.Y.
+Employers cannot request that an candidate or employee undergo a polygraph test (N.Y.
 Labor Law §§ 734 and 735).